japneetbindra94/Assign1-G14/README.md

 **Japneet Kaur**

 * Implemented the Python sorting algorithm
-* Organized and cleaned the definitions dataset
+* Added the definitions dataset
 * Created the project structure
 * Wrote the README documentation and run instructions